-VMware’s Network Security Solution - Service-defined Firewall is designed specifically to mitigate threats inside a data center or cloud network.
-The Service-defined Firewall establishes a verified understanding of known good application behavior and generates adaptive security policies to shrink the application attack surface consistently, across on-premises and multi-cloud environments.
+VMware Service-defined Firewall is a network security solution designed specifically to mitigate threats inside a data center or cloud network.
+This new approach to firewalling establishes a verified understanding of known good application behavior and generates adaptive security policies to shrink the application attack surface consistently, across on-premises and multi-cloud environments.

 Curious about the attacks the Service-defined Firewall can mitigate?
-Read this report on the attack vectors we tested the Service-defined Firewall against.Read the Report
+Read this report on the attack vectors we tested it against.Read the Report

 Service-defined Firewall leverages its position in the hypervisor for full stack visibility and control of applications and the services that comprise them.
 This allows for the ability to generate and enforce security policies at the network and process-level of applications, without the need for additional agents on the workload.